 An ongoing program is also available which is reimbursed by 20 euros, with some co-payment.
 There are about 10-12 patients per physiotherapist so there is less guidance.
 Most of these patients continue at the clinic because they prefer to get specific and excellent care for their back and/or neck problems as opposed to visiting a gym.
 Currently, there are around 650 patients in this ongoing program who are training around once a week.

 We are convinced that we can achieve the same success with a shoulder program that we had with the back and neck programs.

 Dr. Soenen and Luc van Compernolle visited MEDICA 2018 exhibition to test the new DAVID shoulder exercise therapy system.
 Convinced by what they saw, they now believe that they can achieve the same success with the shoulder program that they had with the back and neck program.

 The DAVID shoulder solution is built on the same philosophy as the spine solution.
 It uses target area isolation, biomechanics optimization, and control of all factors of the exercises.
-The solution consists of five different devices (photo for illustration purposes).

 In an upcoming article, we will discuss our success with the EVE software-platform and how we are planning to tackle shoulder pain problems.
 Stay tuned!